swoops/mutual_julia/README.md

-# mutual_julia
+# mutual_julia --mutate--
 PoC for a mutual authentication screen saver.
-The code is ugly, I am just trying to get something that works for now.
+This is a branch for using the mutation of an image to indicate authentication rather then the duplication of the image, which is now the master branch.

 # Begin Rant
 When a colleague returned from coffee he found a laptop exactly where he left